V-J Day in Times Square: In popular culture

-In 2005, John Seward Johnson II displayed a bronze life-size sculpture, Unconditional Surrender, at an August 14, 2005, 60th-anniversary reenactment at Times Square, of the kiss.
+On August 14, 2005, John Seward Johnson II displayed a bronze life-size sculpture of the kiss, Unconditional Surrender, at a 60th-anniversary reenactment at Times Square.
 His statue was featured in a ceremony that included Carl Muscarello and Edith Shain as participants, holding a copy of the famous photograph.

 Johnson also sculpted a 25 ft version in plastic and aluminum, which had been displayed in several cities, including San Diego and Sarasota.
 The 25 ft version was moved to New York City again on August 12, 2015, for a temporary display.
-Controversy over it being kitsch and having been revealed to depict subjugation during an assault continued unabated as copies of the statue were slated for more permanent displays in some of the cities visited.